-For example, if we were to take a simple requirement of updating a child record upon editing the parent, we could go down a few routes.
-We can’t use workflow because that doesn’t allow editing child records.
-So we’re left with either Process Builder, Flow or Apex.
-They are all valid and would ultimately achieve our requirement, but how do we know which is best?
+For example, if we were to take a simple requirement of updating a child record upon editing the parent, we could go down two routes: Flow or Apex.
+They are both viable – but how do we know which is best?
 Until now this decision has been the sole responsibility of the System Admin/Consultant/Architect based upon previous knowledge and understanding of the platform.

 In this post we’re going to break down a new initiative from Salesforce called ‘Architect Decision Guides’ which makes deciding which road to go down much easier.

 Legacy Salesforce Restrictions